Himanta Biswa Sarma: Tenure

-Sarma urged Muslims to adopt decent family planning in June 2021.
+Sarma urged the Muslim community to adopt decent family planning in June 2021.
 He also stressed the need for a new law against illegal cattle smuggling in Assam.
-Mission Basundhara was launched under Sarma in 2021; it aims at helping residents with issues related to land and property.
-Assam government under his leadership has announced decision of converting 740 Muslim madrasas funded by state to normal "majoritarian" schools.
+Mission Basundhara was launched under Sarma in 2021; it aims to help residents with issues related to land and property.
+Assam government under his leadership has announced decision of converting 740 Muslim madrasas funded by state to normal schools.

-His tenure experienced a rise in extrajudicial killings, which he has openly supported.
-His government has demolished many Islamic madrasas in the state, alleging its association with terrorist groups and organizations.
+His government has demolished many Islamic madrasas in the state, alleging their association with terrorist groups and organisations.

 Boundary dispute with Mizoram

-On 26 July 2021 Assam Police and Mizoram Police (Mizoram is an adjacent state to Assam on its southern boundary) fired upon each other supposedly part of the decades-old Assam-Mizoram border dispute.
+On 26 July 2021, Assam Police and Mizoram Police (Mizoram is an adjacent state to Assam on its southern boundary) fired upon each other supposedly as part of the decades-old Assam-Mizoram border dispute.
 Assam lost six police personnel and a civilian in the firefight, while one youth from Mizoram suffered a gunshot wound.
 Both sides charged each other with opening fire first.

 Reports from news media indicate that on 24 July 2021, Himanta Biswa Sarma and Zoramthanga had a one-to-one talk about the boundary dispute where both agreed to settle the matter amicably through talks.
 Before this could take place, and only two days after the two Chief Ministers held their talks, this incident took place.

 Days after skirmish which left dozens of others injured, the Assam government on 29 July 2021 issued a travel advisory, asking people of the state not to travel to Mizoram - the first such travel advisory ever, by a state in the independent India.
 Himanta retracted from this advisory a day later.
 Further, Assam's Home and Political Department said on 29 July that the police should carry out an intensive drive against drugs and check all vehicles entering into Assam from Mizoram.

 Controversies

-Falsely Accused Dhubri MP's supporter as Pak Supporter

 In November 2020, Biswa posted on social media, claiming that supporters of AIUDF Chief and Dhubri MP, Badruddin Ajmal had shouted slogans in support of Pakistan to greet him, on his arrival at Silchar airport.
 Biswa's claim was reiterated by an Assamese news channel, News Live, which is owned by Biswa's wife, and then also confirmed by several news channels and newspapers, including Times Now, CNN News18, and The New Indian Express.
-Biswa's posts were flagged by Facebook as misinformation and blocked from being shared, after independent third-party fact-checkers examined videos of the event, and demonstrated that the slogans shouted had consisted of the names of political leaders and not in support of Pakistan.
-Guwahati Police have since registered a First Information Report and opened a case.
+Biswa's post was initially flagged by Facebook as misinformation but later this caution tag was removed and post was restored.
+Facebook's spokesperson told The Indian Express that the tag was erroneously put on Sarma’s post.
+Guwahati Police have since registered multiple First Information Reports, opened a case and arrested a AIUDF member named Nasir Uddin.

-Claimed No need for Mask

-In April 2021, Himanta Biswa Sarma claimed that there is no need to wear masks in the state as there is no more coronavirus when India was undergoing the second wave of COVID-19.
+In April 2021, Himanta Biswa Sarma announced that there is no need to wear masks in the state as there is no more coronavirus present in Assam when India was undergoing the second wave of COVID-19.